MSc Autism and Neurodivergence

 How You Study

 The course is delivered wholly online.
 Modules are undertaken using a bespoke learning platform called Moodle.
-The theory modules are mainly asynchronous, so can easy to fit around a busy life, or caring commitments and is accessible worldwide.
-Students work through weekly materials online, posting and discussing in the forum with the group and tutor.
-A weekly quiz ensures that you are absorbing the materials.
+The theory modules are mainly asynchronous (which means you can access them and complete them at any time of day), so can easily fit around a busy life or caring commitments, and the course is accessible worldwide, as long as you have a reliable Internet connection.

 Words from Our Graduates